ItalyPaleAle/calendar-next-demo/README.md

     - Supported account type: "Accounts in this organizational directory only"
     - Platform configuration: "Background process and Automation (Daemon) Application"
 4. After creating the app, from the information blade copy the values for **Application (client) ID** and **Directory (tenant) ID**, which we'll need shortly.
 5. Under "Manage", to go "Certificates & Secrets" and create a new **Client secret**.
-Copy the value, which we'll use in a moment (note that you will only see that value once!).
+Copy the value, which we'll use in a moment (note that you will only see that value only once!)
 6. Go back to the main blade of your Azure AD, and this time select "Roles and administrators" in the "Manage" section.
 7. In the list, select the "Application administrator" role
 8. Click on "Add assignment", then search for the app we just created ("Azure DevOps calendar-next CI") and grant it access

-Because of a current issue with the Azure CLI task in Azure Pipelines ([see microsoft/azure-pipelines-tasks#11846](https://github.com/microsoft/azure-pipelines-tasks/issues/11846)), we need to create an empty Resource Group and grant our application access to it.
+Because of a current limitation with the Azure CLI task in Azure Pipelines ([see microsoft/azure-pipelines-tasks#11846](https://github.com/microsoft/azure-pipelines-tasks/issues/11846)), we need to create an empty Resource Group (that we won't use for anything) and grant our application access to it.

 1. In the Azure Portal, in the left navbar go to "Resource groups"
 2. Click on "Add" to create a new Resource Group.
 The name and location are irrelevant.